timotk/timotk.github.io/content/posts/enforce-validate-llm-output-pydantic.md

 # Error handling

 The LLM may still produce results that are not consistent with our model.
-Therefore, we can add some code to catch this:
+We can add some code to catch this:

 ```python
 from pydantic import ValidationError